 The intercalated Pathology route focusses on infection, immunity and cancer biology.
 You will study in depth at the molecular and cellular level the mechanisms of how microbes cause disease and how our immune system protects us against these infections.

 You will also study how our immune system can attack ourselves (auto-immunity) and how our own cells get dysregulated and cause cancers.
 You will also study how we can combat these diseases by modulating/helping our immune system.

+During the Population Medicine BSc, you will study the application of epidemiology to problems encountered in the delivery of care or treatments to individuals.
 Epidemiology is the study of the distribution and determinants of health-related states or events (including disease), and the application of this study to the control of diseases and other health problems.
-During the Clinical Epidemiology BSc, you will study the application of epidemiology to problems encountered in the delivery of care or treatments to individuals.

-You will gain a broad and solid foundation of research methods that can be applied to improving health and health care and will identify how health practices and research findings can be applied to specific topic areas (e.g. infections, long term conditions, public health, international health).
+You will gain a broad and solid foundation of research methods that can be applied to improving health and health care and will identify how health practices and research findings can be applied to specific topic areas (e.g. infections, long term conditions, public health, improving clinical care, inequalities and rural health).

 - Sports, Pre-hospital and Other Emergencies

 - Resuscitation Science

 - Paediatric Emergency Medicine

 University teaching weeks consist of lectures, tutorials, clinical skills and simulation sessions at our Heath Park campus in Cardiff.